For gray-eyed Destiny now weaves apace,

-- Justified in Glen Cook's Black Company series.
+- Subverted in Glen Cook's The Black Company series.
 In the Books of the South, an overly melodramatic description of a stone plain is used repeatedly.
 Later on, the characters go to the Plain and find that the crucified demon, the glowing runes in the stones, and the freaky weather that are shown through the Purple Prose are not bad metaphors, they're simply accurate descriptions.

 - Parodied in the novel The Truth, in which William de Worde comments that the newspaper's tagline, "The Truth Shall Make You Free" (with the last word receiving typos as a Running Gag), sounds "very meaningful without, um, actually meaning anything."

 - In general Moist has uncanny skill bluffing with deliberate Meaningless Meaningful Words (he is a Con Man, after all).
-For instance, his dramatic removal of a sack over his head during his test to become the Postmaster, proclaiming that "The Unfranked Man may walk in darkness, but the postman loves the light!"
+For instance, in Going Postal his dramatic removal of a sack over his head during his test to become the Postmaster, proclaiming that "The Unfranked Man may walk in darkness, but the postman loves the light!"
 It doesn't mean anything at all... he just knew it was dramatic enough that the Brotherhood of Funny Hats could never bring themselves to disqualify him for it.
-When used for evil, this trope proves to be his Berserk Button.
-When the Grand Trunk issues a press release that consists of nothing but doublespeak and impressively empty promises, Moist is so infuriated that he discovers he has been cursing loudly for several minutes without realizing it.
+When used for evil, this trope proves to be his Berserk Button: when the Grand Trunk issues a press release that consists of nothing but doublespeak and impressively empty promises, Moist is so infuriated that he discovers he has been cursing loudly for several minutes without realizing it.